jgpaiva/unbabel_api/README.md

 Unbabel supports an api key-based authentication mechanism.

 Signup for Unbabel to get an api token at https://www.unbabel.com.
-The key is the api key associated with an account and can be obtained in the unbabel website on your profile.
+The key is the api key associated with an account and can be obtained in the Unbabel website on your profile.
 This key should be passed as a request header with each request.

 All API calls described in this document require authentication.